Cryptocurrencies & Blockchain Technology: The Impact on Finance & Accounting Self-Study Webinar

 Overview

-- Show how to use a digitized and decentralized public ledger, known as a blockchain, to accurately and chronologically keep track of transactions without central bookkeeping
+- How to use blockchain technology to accurately and chronologically keep track of transactions without central bookkeeping

-- Discuss the impact of cryptocurrencies and blockchain technology in finance and accounting
+- The impact of cryptocurrencies and blockchain technology in finance and accounting

 Objective